 Shortest Path Graph (Dijkstra's) Algorithm (WIP)

 The shortest path algorithm is used to find the shortest path between nodes in a graph.
 One of the most common algorithms for this purpose is Dijkstra's algorithm.
-Below is a simple application in Rust demonstrating how Dijkstra's algorithm works.

 use std::collections::{BinaryHeap, HashMap};